-[Rule 3-8] A constraint schema bears a target namespace that has been previously assigned by a reference schema, extension schema, or exchange schema, or is a schema that is intended to support a constraint schema that has such a target namespace.
+[Rule 3-9] A constraint schema bears a target namespace that has been previously assigned by a reference schema, extension schema, or exchange schema, or is a schema that is intended to support a constraint schema that has such a target namespace.

 To use a constraint schema to tighten constraints on IEPs, a two-pass validation technique is employed.
 In the first pass, an IEP is validated against the schema subset, extensions, and one exchange schema.
 This pass ensures that IEP semantics and structure conform to the NIEM model and NDR.
-In the second pass, an IEP is checked against the constraint schema set, extensions, and one exchange schema.
+In the second pass, an IEP is checked against a constraint schema set, which may contain constrained versions of the schema subset, extensions, and the appropriate exchange schema.
 This pass ensures that the IEP also satisfies the additional constraints (i.e., business rules that the first pass was unable to validate).